 - Providing street maintenance, curb and gutter construction and repair, storm drainage maintenance, snow removal, and maintenance of road signs and markings.

-The Village of Sugar Mountain provides garbage collection services to all Sugar Mountain taxpayers.
+The Village of Sugar Mountain provides trash collection services to all Sugar Mountain taxpayers.
 Dumpster service is contracted through Republic Services and The Village of Sugar Mountain Public Works Department provides residential service.
-Current schedule for trash collection is on MONDAYS and THURSDAYS beginning 8:00 a.m.
+All trash must be bagged because we only have an “open bed” truck to transport the trash to the landfill.
+Current schedule for trash pick-up is on MONDAYS and THURSDAYS beginning 8:00 a.m.
 Collection will move to the following workday if a Holiday falls on a Monday or Thursday.

+Drop off household trash and recycling.
 Commingled or mixed recycling (plastic, aluminum, cardboard, mixed paper and steel cans) all can be mixed and placed in one container.
-Glass will be recycled separate from the mixed recycling.
-Additionally the sites will take furniture, scrap metal and white good (refrigerators, stoves, water heaters, and all others appliances) Only small quantities of wood waste will be accepted.
-NO commercial waste will be accepted and the sites and must use the landfill at 2175 Brushy Creek Rd.
-Spruce pine NC.
-28777. http://www.averycountync.gov/departments/solid_waste.php
+Glass is kept separate.
+Additionally the site take furniture, scrap metal and white goods (refrigerators, stoves, water heaters, and all others appliances).
+Only small quantities of wood waste is accepted.

-The Avery County Solid Waste Department is currently collecting electronics at 269 Vale Road on the second and fourth Saturdays of every month.
+The Avery County Solid Waste Department is currently collecting electronics at 269 Vale Road, Newland on the second and fourth Saturdays of every month.
 This is in compliance with the Session Law 2010-67 that mandates all electronics be recycled and to not be placed into landfills.
-The list of electronics we take are: All televisions, computer monitors, computer towers, keyboards, mice, and printers.
-We also collect vacuum cleaner, DVD players, VHS players and stereo components.
-The hours of operation are from 9:00a.m. to 2:00p.m.
+The list of electronics taken are: All televisions, computer monitors, computer towers, keyboards, mice, and printers.
+They also collect vacuum cleaner, DVD players, VHS players and stereo components.
+The hours of operation are from 9:00 a.m. to 2:00 p.m.
 There will be someone to help with the electronics at the designated time.
-If you have a large television, I ask you to bring help to unload.
-We are located behind the Avery County Board of Education.
-Our location is the same as the annual Household Hazard Waste Day.
+If you have a large television, please bring help to unload.
+They are located behind the Avery County Board of Education and bus garage (775 Cranberry Street).
 Please do not leave your electronic devices outside the building.
-Any questions, feel free to contact me at 828 737-5420.
+Any questions, call 828 737-5420.

 YARD DEBRIS COLLECTION SERVICES